i-net-software/gradle-docfx-plugin/README.md

 ### Configuration

-The `docfxConfig` extension supports the following properties:
+The `docFxConfig` extension supports the following properties:

 - **`source`** (String) - Path to the `docfx.json` configuration file or source file (e.g., `.dll`, `.csproj`).
 If not a `.json` file, the plugin will auto-generate `docfx.json` (required)
 - **`docsHome`** (String) - Path to DocFX installation directory (optional, defaults to `DOCFX_HOME` environment variable).
 The plugin will prefer `docfx` from PATH if available, even if `docsHome` is set